 They hold you accountable.
 Often, we get busy and let our deadlines slip or lose contact with the inspiration that we had when we first set a goal.
 A coach will keep those objectives in mind for you and make sure you remain on track to reach them.

 Invest in yourself

 A career coach can show you how to invest in yourself.
 A financial investment in your career coach will be an expression of your commitment to yourself.
 Even if you’re on a tight budget, spending the money can light a fire under you.
-It will make you more focused and more directed because the clock is ticking and the coach’s meter is running.
-Then, your commitment will be palpable to everyone from networking allies to recruiters and hiring managers
+Find out here how much a career cost could cost.
+It will make you more focused and more directed.
+Strengthening your commitment to finding a job so that it’s evident also to hiring managers and recruiters.

 By working with a coach you’ll get crystal clear on your values and your priorities both at home and at work.
 Together you’ll set goals in each area of your life and map out ways of achieving these.
 A coach will help you overcome any obstacles you may face on your journey.

 Want to learn more about career coaching?

 15-minute free call